hackforla/website/_projects/100-automations.md

 title: 100 Automations
 description: Hack for LA seeks to reduce repetitive work in our open source projects and for the open source community.
 This project will be both a showcase for the automations and/or microservices that we develop, but also a convenient home for those automations, so that they can be found, forked, and contributed to easily.
 We will be using JAMstack and a static site generator for building this website.
 image: /assets/images/projects/100automations.png
-alt: 'Logo shown as a 1 and two gears between open and closing brackets followed by the word Automations'
+alt: '100 Automations logo depicted as a 1 and two intermeshed gears surrounded by a open left bracket, forward slash and closing right bracket to indicate the 100 automations are in code, followed by the word Automations.'
 image-hero: /assets/images/projects/100automations-hero.png
 leadership:
   - name: Niven Prasad